Background pattern

 Taptiqom contains phosphate buffer

-This medication contains approximately 0.04 mg of phosphate in each drop, equivalent to 1.3 mg/ml.
-If you have severe damage to the cornea (the transparent layer at the front of the eye), treatment with phosphates, in rare cases, may cause blurred vision due to calcium accumulation.
+This medicine contains approximately 0.04 mg of phosphates per drop, equivalent to 1.3 mg/ml.
+If you have severe corneal damage (the transparent layer on the front of the eye), treatment with phosphates, in very rare cases, may cause blurred vision due to calcium accumulation.

 For use only as eye drops.
 Do not ingest.

-Do not let the single-use container touch the eye or surrounding area.
-It could damage the eye.
-It could also become contaminated with bacteria that could cause eye infections that could in turn cause eye damage, including vision loss.
-To avoid possible contamination of the single-use container, avoid letting the tip of the container touch any surface.
+Do notlet the single-dose container touch the eye or the surrounding area.
+This could damage the eye.
+It could also become contaminated with bacteria that could cause eye infections, which could lead to eye damage, including vision loss.
+To avoid possible contamination of the single-dose container, avoid letting the tip touch any surface.

-Do not use the single-use container if the pouch is torn.
-Open the pouch by tearing along the dotted line.
-Write, in the space reserved for this purpose on the pouch, the date you opened the pouch.
+Do not use the single-dose container if the bag is broken.
+Open the bag by tearing along the dotted line.
+Write the date you opened the bag in the space provided on the bag.

 Each time you use Taptiqom: